-The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T7i (called Canon 800D in some regions) are two digital cameras that were announced, respectively, in February 2016 and February 2017.
+The Canon PowerShot G7 X Mark II and the Canon EOS Rebel T7i (labelled Canon 800D in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and February 2017.
 The G7X Mark II is a fixed lens compact, while the T7i is a DSLR.
 The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
 The G7X Mark II has a resolution of 20 megapixel, whereas the T7i provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Canon T7i.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7X Mark II – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Canon T7i is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7X Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T7i is considerably larger (103 percent) than the Canon G7 X Mark II.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the G7X Mark II nor the T7i are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the T7i is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the T7i and their specifications in the Canon EF Lens Catalog.